kayla-hale/Multiplex-Dynamics/README.txt

 # Multiplex-Dynamics
-Companion code for Hale et al. 2020: Pollinators in food webs: Mutualistic interactions increase diversity, stability, and function in multiplex networks
+Companion code for Hale et al. 2020: Mutualistic interactions increase diversity, stability, and function in multiplex networks of pollinators in food webs

 % All code in this folder is companion to the manuscript:
-% Hale et al. 2020 Pollinators in food webs: Mutualistic interactions
+% Hale et al. 2020 Mutualistic interactions increase diversity, stability,
-%   increase diversity, stability, and function in multiplex networks
+% and function in multiplex networks of pollinators in food webs

-% See the main-text Methods for a detailed description of the dynamic
+% See the main text Methods for a detailed description of the dynamic
 %   models and analysis implemented in this code.
 %
 % SYSTEM REQUIREMENTS